induktio/thinker/Details.md

 Revised tech costs
 ==================
 In the original game, research costs were mainly decided by how many techs a faction had already researched.
 That meant the current research target was irrelevant as far as the costs were concerned.
+This is somewhat counter-intuitive since lower level techs would be worth the same than higher level techs.
 For speed runs, it made sense to avoid researching any techs that were not strictly necessary to keep the cost of discovering new techs as low as possible.

 The config option `revised_tech_cost` attempts to remake this mechanic so that the research cost for any particular tech is fixed and depends mainly on the level of the tech.
 This follows the game design choices that were also made in later Civilization games.
+Enabling this feature should delay the tech race in mid to late game.

+Optionally it is possible to choose `cheap_early_tech` so the tech cost is somewhat between the old and new version.
+In this case, each tech known to the faction, including starting techs, will increase all tech costs slightly.

 For example, in the default tech tree, Social Psych is level 1 and Transcendent Thought is level 16.
-Enabling this feature should delay the tech race in mid to late game.
 See also [a helpful chart](https://www.dropbox.com/sh/qsps5bhz8v020o9/AAAkyzALX76aWAOc363a7mgpa/resources?dl=0&lst=) of the standard tech tree.
-The base cost for any particular tech is determined by this formula:
+The base cost for any particular tech is determined by this formula.

     5 * Level^3 + 75 * Level

+When `cheap_early_tech` is enabled, the formula changes to the following, and also the costs for first 8 techs are discounted.

+    5 * Level^3 + 25 * Level + 15 * KnownTechs

-Here are the base costs for standard maps:
+Here are the base costs without early tech adjustment for standard maps.

 | Level | Labs  |
 |-------|-------|